ub2906/MModa/README.md

 3. rum npm start

 These commands would launch the project on your local host

-### OUR BELIEFS ###

-With the rise in the need for online shopping due to covid -19, people want to keep the feeling of roaming the shopping malls with friends intact.
-All this accompanied with the convenience of user,fitting in their busy schedules, providing an easy and interative way of shopping was kept in mind while making this project.

 ## Components ##
 Our project consists of 5 subparts which are explained as follows